crowdsourcing-class/crowdsourcing-class.github.io/readings/reading3.md

 - "The Wisdom of Crowds" Chapter 4 - Putting the Pieces Together
 - "The Wisdom of Crowds" Chapter 5 - Shall We Dance?
 - [Exploring Iterative and Parallel Human Computation Processes](downloads/LittleEtAl.pdf), by researchers out of MIT and University of Washington.
 Bear with the unnecessary schematics.
+(Also, this paper wins the prize for the best quote : "We considered other puzzle possibilities, but were concerned that they might be too fun.")